 The benefits of robot-assisted surgery versus traditional open surgery include:

 - Shorter hospital stay

 - Faster return to normal quality of life

-This procedure allows the surgeon to access the inside of your chest.
-An incision is made along the side of your chest, and the ribs are spread apart to better visualize your lungs.
-The amount of lung tissue removed will depend on the type, size, and specific location of the abnormal area(s).
+Thoracotomy - A cut is made along the side of your chest, and your ribs are spread apart so your surgeon can better see your lungs.
+The amount of lung removed will depend on the type, size and location of the abnormal area(s).

-Segmentectomy is an anatomic lung-sparing resection performed for certain benign lesions and on selected patients with lung cancer.
-Your thoracic surgeon will remove that part of the lung where the tumor is growing, as well as any margins around the tumor that may have cancer cells.
+Segmentectomy - This is a lung-sparing resection performed for certain benign (non-malignant) lesions and on select patients with lung cancer.
+Your surgeon will remove the part of your lung where the tumor is growing and any margins around the tumor that may have

-During this procedure, only a small part of the lung is removed.
-It is usually a triangular shaped piece of the lung where the tumor is growing.
-This is usually performed if the abnormal area is benign or small and is located on the edge of the lung.
+Wedge resection - During this procedure, only a small part of your lung is removed.
+It is usually a triangle-shaped piece of the lung where the tumor is growing.
+Wedge resection is performed if the abnormal area is benign or small and located on the edge of the lung.

-The lungs consist of multiple lobes—3 lobes on the right and 2 lobes on the left.
+Lobectomy - The lungs have multiple lobes — three lobes on the right and two lobes on the left.
 In this procedure, an entire lobe of the lung is removed.

 Pneumonectomy - This procedure removes an entire lung.
 It is commonly performed if the cancer has spread throughout your lung or the abnormal area is centrally located.
 Before the surgery, your surgeon will make sure that your other lung is strong enough to breathe for